minio/docs/source/reference/minio-mc/mc-cat.rst

    :optional:

    Specify an integer that is the number of bytes from which the command trims the output.

+   Mutually exclusive with the :mc-cmd:`~mc cat --part-number` flag.

 .. mc-cmd:: --version-id, vid
    :optional: